 10. Melmont Ghost Town - 7.9 miles

-Completing the 8-mile trek to the old town of Melmont near Mt.
-Rainier is no simple task, but that’s what makes this hike so special.
+Completing the 8-mile trek to the old town of Melmont near Mount Rainier is no simple task, but that’s what makes this PNW hike so special.
 After the steep entrance to the trail, the path mellows out to an easy-going walk along the river.
-You’ll see rusted through remnants of old cars, and crumbled foundations of this historic and possibly haunted site.
+You’ll see rusted through remnants of old cars and crumbled foundations of this historic and possibly haunted site.
 You’ll want to check this town out before the forest swallows it completely.
 If you love the historic components of Melmont Ghost Town, check out the History Buff’s Guide to Washington’s Best Historical Hikes.

 Hit the trails around the Emerald City and let Washington INNSiders guide you to the perfect retreat, cozy bed & breakfast, or rustic country inn for your Seattle vacation!